-Although many Rule 45 subpoenas are handled without any court intervention, Rule 45(d) provides three avenues by which a non-party subpoena recipient may be protected from the costs of compliance: sanctions under Rule 45(d)(1), cost shifting under Rule 45(d)(2)(B)(ii), and quashing or limiting the scope of the subpoena under Rule 45(d)(3).
+Although many Rule 45 subpoenas are handled without any court intervention, Rule 45(d) provides three avenues by which a non-party subpoena recipient may be protected from the costs of compliance.
+This Commentary addresses these provision in the order they appear in the Rule-first, sanctions under Rule 45(d)(1); second, cost shifting under Rule 45(d)(2)(B)(ii)-but it recognizes that quashing or modifying a subpoena, which is discussed in the third subsection, is many times a more appropriate first step.
+Thus, practitioners should not give less consideration to quashing or limiting the scope of the subpoena under Rule 45(d)(3) to resolve issues.